 Increasing numbers of Chinese-speaking graduates are recruited by companies based in East Asia, a powerful player in the global economy.

 The enhanced research skills you will develop on a four-year programme, particularly in your honours years, are a valuable asset if you wish to continue studying at postgraduate level.

-At the University of Edinburgh, we typically offer Masters by Research degrees in both Chinese and Russian Studies.
-Either of these programmes is a good stepping stone to a PhD, but is equally of value as a stand-alone qualification.
+At the University, we typically offer Masters by Research degrees in both Chinese and Russian Studies.
+Either of these programmes is a good foundation for a PhD, but is equally of value as a stand-alone qualification.

 Taught masters (MSc) programmes generally comprise a combination of core and optional courses taught by specialists in the field, training in research methods, and an independent dissertation or piece of creative work.
-Our interdisciplinary taught MSc programmes typically include:
+Our portfolio of interdisciplinary taught MSc programmes typically includes: